openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 In this way, every concrete object implements exactly one of `IdentityObject` or `PrimitiveObject`, and every abstract class implements at most one of the two.
 Most interfaces, and `Object`, will implement neither.

+JVM-inserted supers are *not* visible to reflection via `Class::getInterfaces`, but they are respected, on a per-instance basis, by `checkcast`, `instanceof`, `aastore`, `Class::isInstance`, and `Class::cast`.
+They are also respected by `Class::isAssignableFrom`.
+Thus, to detect if the JVM has inserted the super `IdentityObject` into some class `C`, first call `Class::isAssignableFrom` to test each super of `C` for `IdentityObject`, and if it is not present, then test `Class::isAssignableFrom` on `C` itself; if `C` mysteriously implements the interface despite none of its supers doing so, the JVM has secretly made its mark on `C`.
+Keeping secrets from reflection is a risky business, but in this case it seems safer to do so, lest a large fraction of existing Java classes suddenly grow new items in their `Class::getInterfaces` arrays.

 If a primitive class extends a class other than `Object`, that class must be a primitive superclass candidate.
 The